potatosalad/erlang-jose/README.md

 ]}.
 ```

-`jose` will attempt to find a suitable JSON encoder/decoder and will default to Poison on Elixir and jsx on Erlang.
-If both are present, it will default to Poison.
+`jose` will attempt to find a suitable JSON encoder/decoder and will default to Poison on Elixir and jiffy, jsone, or jsx on Erlang.
+If more than one are present, it will default to Poison.

 You may also specify a different `json_module` as an application environment variable to `jose` or by using `jose:json_module/1` or `JOSE.json_module/1`.